cloudera/cybersec/flink-cyber/cyber-jobs/src/main/resources/examples/README.md

 ## Configuration

 ### Add Ranger policies required by each pipeline
-1. Open the Ranger UI and add permissions required by the pipeline.
+1. Open the Ranger UI and add policies required by the pipeline.
+* Basic and Full Pipelines
+* Full pipeline
 ### Prepare configuration files

 #### CDP Base